MarcinTomasz/MarcinTomasz/README.md

 - 👋 Hi, I’m @MarcinTomasz
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python and Bitcoin
 - 🌱 I’m currently working through Automate the Boring Stuff.
 - 💞️ I’m looking to collaborate on going over the AtBS assignments.
 - 📫 You can reach me on twitter @mt_malek